pagkly/Zed/Investopedia4/Understanding Revolving Doors.md

 Policies meant to prevent or limit revolving door practices are few and limited in effect in the world's largest democracies.
 In the United States, there are [[detailed rules]](https://fas.org/sgp/crs/misc/R42728.pdf) that govern how and when ex-government officials may be employed in the private sector.
 For example, former government officials who make decisions on contracts must either wait a year to take a job with a military contractor or move to a role or unit with no connection to their government work.

 However, this rule does not apply to policymakers, who may join corporations and company boards immediately.
-In France, there is a three-year waiting period after leaving public service to work in the private sector.
+In France, there is a three-year [[Waiting Period|waiting period]] after leaving public service to work in the private sector.
 Japan, which has made attempts to limit their own revolving door issues, has a term for career public servants who leave to join the private sector: _amakudari,_ or "descent from heaven."